How to Grow Lavender In Oklahoma

 Harvesting Lavender

-Lavender flowers can be harvested when the buds begin to open but before the flowers are fully open.
+Lavender flowers can be harvested when the buds open before the flowers are fully available.
 The best time to harvest lavender is in the morning when the essential oils are most concentrated.
 Cut the stems with a sharp pair of scissors, leaving a few inches of stem attached.
 Hang the harvested lavender upside down in a cool, dry place to dry.

 Final Thoughts

 Growing lavender in Oklahoma is possible with the right growing conditions and care.
 Choose a spot in your garden with full sun, well-draining soil, and good air circulation.
-Plant your lavender after the last frost has passed, and choose a variety that is well-suited to Oklahoma's growing conditions.
-Once established, lavender plants require minimal care but do benefit from regular pruning
+Plant your lavender after the last frost has passed, and choose a variety well-suited to Oklahoma's growing conditions.
+Once established, lavender plants require minimal care but benefit from regular pruning.
+Now that you know how to grow lavender in Oklahoma, will you try adding it to your garden?